InQuest/ThreatIngestor/docs/workflows.rst

 Example Workflows
 =================

-The :ref:`standard use case <standard-use-case>` for ThreatIngestor is pretty simple - just pull from Twitter and RSS, extract IOCs, and send them to ThreatKB.
+The :ref:`standard use case <standard-case>` for ThreatIngestor is pretty simple - just pull from Twitter and RSS, extract IOCs, and send them to ThreatKB.
 That said, there is a *lot* more you can do with just a few changes to the configuration file.
 Here, we'll go over some more advanced use cases,